You ever have one of those days (or years) when nothing seems to be going your way and everybody around you seems like an absolute idiot?

 But maybe there’s a better way?

-Perhaps we should get off our high horse of spiritual or intellectual superiority and humble ourselves like a child.
+- Perhaps we should get off our high horse of spiritual or intellectual superiority and become humble like a child.

 I love that most children are full of hope and joy.
 In fact, I’ve never met a five-year-old cynic.
 Of course, the argument can be made that given time and life everyone becomes at least a little cynical.
-Eventually, every child becomes an adult and loses their “innocence” along with his or her unrealistic and positive outlook.
+Eventually, every child becomes an adult and loses their “innocence” along with their unrealistic and positive outlook.

 I want to grow in grace with age.
-I choose to see past the pain that could lead to cynicism and fix my eyes on the eternal.
-Rather than become a snarky old saint, I pray to become more like Jesus who, “For the joy set before him he endured the cross” (Hebrews 12:2).
+I choose to see past the pain that could lead to cynicism and focus on the eternal.
+Rather than become a snarky old saint, I want to fix my eyes on and become more like Jesus who, “For the joy set before him he endured the cross” (Hebrews 12:2).

 Philippians 4:8 (NIV)